nautechsystems/nautilus_trader/docs/concepts/data.md

 keyword argument, like `write_data(data, basename_template="{date}")`.

 :::warning
-Any existing data which already exists under a filename will be overwritten.
+Any data which already exists under a filename will be overwritten.
 If a `basename_template` is not provided, then its very likely existing data for the data type and instrument ID will be overwritten.
 To prevent data loss, ensure that the `basename_template` (or the default naming scheme) generates unique filenames for different data sets.